DHARPA-Project/kiara.documentation/README.md

 The 'serve' command will watch documents under `docs`, if any of them is changed, it will auto-create the changed documentation page, and reload the browser(s) that are viewing it.

+Another important command is `cache clear`, which cleares the build cache of the dynamic commands that were executed while buidling the page for the first time.

 ### ``make`` targets (Linux & Mac OS X)